seanthegeek/routetor/README.md

 # routetor
 A socket server for routing specific source addresses through Tor

-It was originally written for use with the [Optiv fork of Cuckoo Sandbox](https://github.com/seanthegeek/routetor/edit/master/README.md)

 ## Overview

+`routetor` was originally written for use with the [Optiv fork of Cuckoo Sandbox](https://github.com/seanthegeek/routetor/edit/master/README.md).
 Tor is a great way to give your sandbox VM a pseudo-anonymous, live internet connection.
 If you'd like to use Tor with your sandbox, here are a few things to keep in mind:

 Most corporate, university, and other shared networks have policies prohibiting the use of Tor for security reasons.
 Tor can help keep what you are doing hidden, but it will be very obvious to most network administrators when you use Tor.
 Get permission if necessary.